ErikDeBruijn/TeslaFTW/README.md

 Compatibility
 =============

  - Pebble firmware 2.0.1.
+Pebble Time.
- - Android: PebbleApp 2.0 Beta 10.
+ - Android: PebbleApp 2.0 Beta 10 or later.
- - iPhone isn't working at the moment, I can't test this because I only have an Android Phone.
+ - iPhone might not be working at the moment, I can't test this because I only have an Android Phone.

 The app doesn't require a companion app on your Android/iOS device, but needs a recent PebbleApp.